Gochujang Chicken Recipe (30-Minute Korean Weeknight Meal)

-If you ever get a craving for Korean fried chicken but do not want to deal with deep frying, this easy gochujang chicken is the answer.
-It has all the bold, sweet and spicy flavors you love, but comes together in about 30 minutes right in your home kitchen.
-The chicken gets coated in a glossy gochujang sauce that hits all the right spots, and the best part is that it makes amazing leftovers for lunch the next day.
-It is quick, satisfying, and perfect for busy weeknights when you want something comforting without the extra work!
+If you ever get a craving for Korean fried chicken but do not want to deal with deep frying, this gochujang chicken recipe is the answer.
+It has all the bold, sweet, and spicy flavors you love, but comes together in about 30 minutes right in your home kitchen.

 Gochujang is one of those pantry staples that can upgrade simple meals with very little effort.
 You can mix it into stir fries, noodles, or fried rice for a quick flavor boost, or use it as a base for marinades on chicken, beef, pork, or tofu.
 It works really well in soups and stews to add warmth and depth, and it can even be mixed with honey, soy sauce, or vinegar to create a bold glaze for roasting vegetables.
 Once you start using it, it becomes an easy go to ingredient for turning everyday cooking into something more exciting!